craigshoemaker/spineedit/README.md

 ## Usage

+After installation of the chrome extension, you will be ableto easily email the author of an Azure Document by clicking the Email Author button per below.

 > **NOTE** Workflows only works if you have access to the destination repository.

 When you attempt to edit an article: